 Belt tension is maintained by a spring-loaded jockey pulley.
-The tension is correct when the length of the spring is 70...80 mm.
-If necessary, move the spring hook to another hole.
+The tension is correct when the length of the spring A is 75...79mm.

 DRIVE VARIATOR BELTS

 (Combines with mechanical transmission)

 When the engine stops, the upper variator

 belt is usually looser.
 Because of this, the need for belt adjustment shall be estimated based on joint belt deflection.
 The tension is correct with joint deflection of approx. 60 mm (fig. P40).